yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 {% info %}
-This page coveres additional details about the BasicProcessingUnitContainer which are not covered in [Basic Processing Unit Container|Basic Processing Unit Container] page, the previous page should be read before this one.
+This page coveres additional details about the BasicProcessingUnitContainer which are not covered in depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink page, the previous page should be read before this one.
 {% endinfo %}